Sleigh-Flight Moon by Holiday Mathis - Boston Herald - Go Tech Daily

 TAURUS (April 20 to May 20).
 You will find the right match for what you offer, but probably not immediately.
 You start with situations that work well at some levels, but not at others, and you learn from them so that you can create a great fit later.

-GEMINI (May 21 – June 21).
-Ideas live longer than people.
-Ideas can change what people can’t, macro or micro scales, landscapes, oceans, asteroids, atoms change.
-Given the power of ideas, should you no longer have one?

 CANCER (June 22 – July 22).
-The options have not always been conducive to living your way, but you have not stopped dreaming of better times.
+The options have not always been conducive to living your way, but you have not kept from dreaming about better times.
 Now you have choices that you didn’t have there yet.
 To trade.
 Move and make new things happen.

 LEO (July 23 to August 22).
 Taking the main road has so many benefits than morality that it can even be considered a strategy, and certainly a strategy you will never regret, regardless of how the other person happens to play it.